waseemhnyc/MRF-SDN/README.md

-## Intersted in Contributing?
+## Interested in Contributing?

-If you would like to contribute to this project, add any tools/packages or modify what we have, feel free to fork this project or email a contributer so we may include you as a contributer.
+If you would like to contribute to this project, add any tools/packages or modify what we have, feel free to fork this project or email a contributer so we may include you as one.